EresusSecurity

 DeepSeek API endpoints operate from China-based infrastructure.
 Evaluate which infrastructure prompt and completion data transits and is processed on.
 For environments subject to GDPR, KVKK, HIPAA, or PCI-DSS data-residency requirements, review the alternatives below.

-• Local deployment (Ollama / llama.cpp)deepseek-r1 or deepseek-v3 can be run on local hardware or a private cloud.
+• Local deployment (Ollama / llama.cpp)Open-weight DeepSeek-family models can be run on local hardware or a private cloud.
 Data does not leave to third-party infrastructure, providing the highest compliance assurance.

 • DeepSeek via Azure AI Foundry / AWS BedrockMicrosoft Azure and AWS offer DeepSeek models on their own regional infrastructure.
 Data processing occurs within the chosen cloud region's BAA and DPA scope.